 Wilkes Communications was awarded the Excellence in Business Award by the Chamber of Commerce for 2005, and the Duke Energy Citizenship and Service Award in 2010.
 Wilkes was one of the first thirteen cooperatives recognized by NTCA (The National Telecommunications Cooperative Association) as a Smart Rural Community "Trail Blazer" in 2014 and one of first 12 companies to receive the NTCA Gigabit Certification as well.
-In 2017 Wilkes was awarded the Excellence in Management Innovation Award from NTCA, the NTCA Tele-Choice award for Excellence in Marketing for the RiverStreet Networks website and was also awarded the Excellence in Business Award from the Wilkes County Chamber of Commerce.
-Most recently the company was awarded the Smart Rural Community designation by NTCA in 2018 for its efforts in the Tri-County service area.
-Finally, the company was recognized as being "Fiber Certified" by the Fiber Broadband Association in the latter half of 2018.
+In 2017 Wilkes was awarded the Excellence in Management Innovation Award from NTCA, the NTCA Tele-Choice Award for Excellence in Marketing for the RiverStreet Networks website and was also awarded the

+Excellence in Business Award from the Wilkes County Chamber of Commerce.
+Most recently Wilkes was awarded the Smart Rural Community designation by NTCA in 2018 for its efforts in the TriCounty service area.
+Wilkes was recognized as being "Fiber Certified" by the Fiber Broadband Association in the latter half of 2018.
+Wilkes received recognition as a Smart Rural Community by NTCA in September of 2019.